NOMAD1981/project-one/README.md

 -   [CSS](https://www.w3schools.com/css/)

 ## Frameworks, Libraries & Programs Used
-1. [CSS Media Queries](https://fonts.google.com/) have been used heavily for visuals at certain breakpoints and on specific devices, in particular with regard to the visual of the 'thank you' page on a range of devices.
-Inclusion of very basic content in the form of a simple message of thanks required very specific styling per device, in order to avoid excessive scrolling where it is not required and to improve user experience.
+1. [CSS Media Queries](https://fonts.google.com/) have been used heavily for visuals at relevant breakpoints.
 2. [Google Fonts](https://fonts.google.com/) has been used to import Merriweather Serif and Merriweather Sans into the style.css file in order that they be used within the html styling over the standard serif and sans serif fonts offered by the browser.
 A fall back to the default browser font has been included called in the css also, in case there should there be any issue with the import.
 3. [Font Awesome](https://fontawesome.com/) offers an easy solution for the inclusion of icons in any web based project.
 It offered a solution for the inclusion of the 'praying hands' icon in this project, which evokes the sentiment of spirituality associated with yoga and mediatation, thereby using a very simplistic representation of what is on offer on the site.
 It has also been used in the site favicon, to visually bind the overall studio vision and user psychology together.
 4. [Git](https://git-scm.com/) was used, in conjunction with the [Gitpod](https://www.gitpod.io/) terminal, to manage version control, commit changes and push these changes to GitHub.